IbrahemChahine/TheMazeOfWaze/Readme.md

 ## Description

-This project is made to create and use  **Graph Theory Algorithms**, in this project the user will be able use the to create graphs with the GUI.
+This project is made to create and use  **Graph Theory Algorithms**, in this project the user will be able to create graphs with the GUI.

 **- In the DGraph class**